Athletics at the 1900 Summer Olympics – Men's 110 metres hurdles: Semifinals

 In the first round, there were three heats.
 The top runners in each advanced to the finals, with the other runners competing in repechage heats.

 Semifinal 1

-Kraenzlein set a new world record and won by three yards, though he was slower than his previous mark of 15.2 seconds in the slightly shorter 120 yard hurdles.
+Kraenzlein set a new world record and won by three yards - though he was slower than his previous mark of 15.2 seconds at the slightly shorter 120 yards - while Choisel fell and did not finish.

 Semifinal 2

 Klingelhoefer pulled up lame, leaving Pritchard to win by a yard and a half.

 Semifinal 3

-There was no competition in this heat, with the only hurdler advancing automatically.
+Lécuyer had no competition in this heat, and automatically advanced to the final.

 Repechage

-The two repechage heats consisted of all the hurdlers that had not qualified in the first round, except for the injured Adolphe Klingelhoefer, who withdrew.
-The winner of each heat joined the three top finishers of the first round in the final.
+The two repechage heats consisted of the hurdlers that had not qualified in the first round.
+Adolphe Klingelhoefer was forced to scratch due to injury.

+The winner of each heat joined the three first round heat winners in the final.

 Repechage heat 1

+Moloney beat Lewis by 51/2 yards.

 Repechage heat 2

 McLean won the second repechage heat easily to become the third person from the first preliminary heat to qualify for the final.